F1 Digital+: Service launch

 The initial offering consisted of five different channels, as well as a sixth "Super-Signal" channel, which combined footage from the first 4 individual channels listed below.
 This "Super-Signal" feed was similar in style to what was available on the regular terrestrial broadcasts, however it differed in that it had access to more cameras, had extra graphics including a lap counter and broadcast radio conversations conducted by the teams.
+Team radio was first heard at the 2000 Brazilian Grand Prix.
 The first channel showed action from the trackside cameras as well as onboard and pitlane.
 A second channel focused on showing action that was taking place involving cars lower down the running order.
 The third channel consisted entirely of material from the onboard cameras of the cars whilst the fourth consisted of material from the cameras located in the pit-lane running a highlights reel of action from the race up to that point, every 20 minutes.
 The fifth channel transmitted the data screens available to the teams at the circuit, showing timing information (positions, laptimes etc.)

 From 1999, a new design for the graphic overlays was introduced to distinguish it from the standard coverage, and to incorporate new features such as race control updates.
 At the 2002 United States Grand Prix, the digital feed was available free on the normal channels, such as ITV.
 Although the option to change to a different camera was not available, the coverage was more extensive, featuring the overlays, additional cameras and team radio from the channel.
 The last race that F1 Digital+ showed live was the 2002 Japanese Grand Prix.